Professor Mosunmola Omibiyi Obidike

 Also, she remained the first female professor of music in sub-Saharan Africa.
-She was known not in music composition field but a pioneer of music education in Nigeria and abroad.
+She was known not in the music composition field but as a pioneer of music education in Nigeria and abroad.

-Prof. Obidike was born on January 20, 1943 in Ibadan, OyoState, Nigeriato the family of Deacon John Otunla Omibiyi and Mrs. Ruth Mojirade Omibiyi on January 20, 1943, in Ibadan, Oyo State, Nigeria.
+She was born to the family of Deacon John Otunla Omibiyi and Mrs. Ruth Mojirade Omibiyi on January 20, 1943, in Ibadan, Oyo State, Nigeria.

-She was one of the students admitted to the Reagan Memorial Baptist Girls’ School, Yaba, Lagos, in 1956, where she learnt the rudiments of music, singing and piano playing.
+She was one of the students admitted to the Reagan Memorial Baptist Girls’ School, Yaba, Lagos, in 1956.
+There she learned the rudiments of music, singing, and piano playing.

 Professor Mosunmola was a student of Fela Sowande College (now Department) of Music, University of Nigeria, Nsukka in from 1963 to 1966 on Western State Scholarship.
-She was the first female student in the department.
+That made her the first female student in the department.

 Career and Life